Skip to main content

 Automation admins

 Automation admins are CodeRabbit Agent users who can help manage automations without receiving full workspace-admin access.
-Workspace admins assign this role from Workspace Users and can use Account Settings to decide whether automation creation is open to any user, limited to global admins, or available to global admins and Automation admins.
-When Automation admin management is enabled, Automation admins can create automations, view automation admin surfaces, and manage same-workspace automations.
+Workspace admins assign this role from Workspace Users.
+When Automation admin management is enabled, Automation admins can view automation admin surfaces and manage same-workspace automations.
+Any linked workspace user can create automations, but Automation admins can manage more than their own created automations when this setting is enabled.
 They cannot manage the full workspace, reset workspace connections, manage users, or administer scopes unless they also have another role that grants those permissions.

 Scope admins